Chapter 5 Another Pregnancy

 I pushed the thought away and reached for my hairdryer.
 The sooner I followed his instructions, the less likely he was to return to check on me.
 The mechanical whir of the dryer filled the bathroom, drowning out my thoughts, and I focused on the simple, repetitive motions.
 One thing at a time.
 That was all I could manage right now.

-The warm air was almost soothing when a soft knock interrupted my routine.
+The warm air was almost soothing, a small comfort in the midst of the chaos, when a soft knock interrupted my routine.
 "Maeve?"
 Bridget's voice carried through the door.
 "May I come in?"

 I quickly switched off the dryer.
 "Of course."

 She entered with that gentle smile that always made me feel guilty — guilty for not being her real daughter, guilty for lying, guilty for sleeping with her son.
 Without a word, she took the hairdryer from my hand and began running her fingers through my damp hair, sectioning it carefully.
-The tender gesture brought unexpected tears to my eyes.
+The tender gesture brought unexpected tears to my eyes, and I blinked them away quickly, unwilling to let her see how much her kindness affected me.

 "Let me do this for you," she said softly, turning the dryer on low.
-The warm air and gentle tug of the brush were soothing, reminding me of easier times.
-For a few precious moments, I could almost pretend I was really her daughter, that everything was normal.
+The warm air and gentle tug of the brush were soothing, reminding me of easier times, of moments when I could almost pretend I was really her daughter, that everything was normal.
+For a few precious minutes, I allowed myself to sink into the illusion, to let her care for me in a way I couldn't allow myself to dream of in years.

 When my hair was nearly dry, she met my eyes in the mirror.
 "About the health check-up..."